-'Sustainable University' was one of the five workstreams in the development of Taumata Teitei, the University's Vision 2030 and Strategic Plan 2025.
-In the process of strategy development and consultation, we recognised and reinforced the university's civic leadership and moral responsibility to lead and engage in work and partnerships that influence sustainable futures at local, national, and global levels.
-See Vignette XIV.
+Recent and ongoing initiatives and activities Future-facing initiatives the process of strategy development and consultation, we recognised and reinforced the university's civic leadership and moral responsibility to lead and engage in work and partnerships that influence sustainable futures at local, national, and global levels.
+See Vignette XIV .
 With the launch of Taumata Teitei, aligned, enabling strategies have been developed to support the University's vision to be 'internationally recognised for our unique contribution to fair, ethical and sustainable societies'.
-Of particular note is Te Rautaki Tūāpapa, the University's Estate Strategy 2021-2030.
+Of particular note is Te Rautaki Tūāpapa , the University's Estate Strategy 2021-2030.
 The Estate Strategy is a key enabler for the transformation initiatives of Taumata Teitei.
-It articulates our commitment and approach to investment in, and management of, our physical environment throughout the University estate, which has significant implications for us and for the communities in which we are part.
+It articulates our commitment and approach to investment in, and management of, our physical environment throughout the University estate, which has significant implications for us and for the communities of which we are part.
 The University also continues to strive for a holistic understanding of sustainability that also acknowledges the social, cultural, economic, and healthcare-related challenges of a modern society.
 This was reflected in our recent performance in the Times Higher Education Impact Rankings, where we achieved high scores for supporting industry and innovation, and for promoting health and well-being interventions, practices, and innovations.
 Through UniServices our wholly owned subsidiary, we provide a significant return to New Zealand on our science and commercialisation capabilities.
-We have a mature commercialisation service that protects and nurture intellectual property and accelerates the commercialisation of ideas out of research to do good in Aotearoa and in the world.
-We have developed unique ways to get the best results, meaning that the service is much more than a technology-transfer office.

-Te Rautaki Tūāpapa, the University's Estate Strategy 2021-2030 sets environmental sustainability and a net-zero carbon estate 2030 as the strategic priorities.

-This work is furthered by the University's development of:

-- Te Rautaki Aronga Toitū | Sustainability Strategy 2022-2030; and - Te Taumata Tukuwaro-kore, the University's Net Zero Carbon Strategy.
+We have a mature commercialisation service that protects and nurtures intellectual property and accelerates the commercialisation of ideas out of research to do good in Aotearoa and in the world.
+We have developed unique ways to get the best results, meaning that the service is much more than a Te Rautaki Tūāpapa, the University's Estate Strategy 2021-2030 sets environmental sustainability, and a net-zero carbon estate 2030 as the strategic priorities.
+This work is furthered by the University's development of: • Te Rautaki Aronga Toitū Sustainability Strategy 2022-2030; and • Te Taumata Tukuwaro-kore, the University's Net Zero Carbon Strategy.
 Our Newmarket Campus with its proximity to the Auckland City Hospital and associated central city medical facilities provides an ideal opportunity to extend its use as a technology development and transfer site.
-The development of the MedTechiQ (set out in Vignette XV) illustrates the focus provided by Taumata Teitei on the university developing innovative solutions to critical societal issues.
+The development of the MedTechiQ (set out in Vignette XV ) illustrates the focus provided by Taumata Teitei on the university developing innovative solutions to critical societal issues.
 A series of warm-up discussions and activities have taken place in 2022, including a Sustainability Symposium focusing on how the University is going to respond to the impacts of climate change, and play its part in supporting the Pacific region, what we are going to do to drive the agenda for social change, and how we integrate sustainability practices into the University's teaching, research, operations, and engagements.
 Both the Sustainability Strategy and the Net Zero Carbon Strategy will be open for consultation from July 2022.
 Waipapa Taumata Rau's commitment to deliver to its communities the benefits of future focused, internationally recognised health research and graduates is evident from both the impact we anticipate achieving through Taumata Teitei and our performance in the THE Impact Ranking (SDG 3) Good Health and Well-being.
 We have enhanced that commitment with the offer to enrol additional students (increase of 25 in 2023 and a further increase of 25 in 2024) in our MBChB programme.
 Allowing us to graduate additional doctors into the workforce by 2027.
-Alongside the increase is the commitment to contributing to a health workforce across all discipline that more closely reflects the composition of the communities in which they will practice.
-See Vignette XVI as an example of our health care impact.
+Alongside the increase is the commitment to contributing to a health workforce across all discipline that